Skip to content

 The DBA requires that covered workers on federal contracts be paid the prevailing wage set forth in the project's wage determination.
 The prevailing wage includes the basic hourly rate and fringe benefits.

 GCs can meet the prevailing wage requirements by paying any combination of wages and bona fide fringe benefits, provided the total paid to the employee meets or exceeds the sum of the basic hourly rate and fringe benefits.
-For example, a GC doesn’t need to provide its employees with fringe benefits but they may include the cost of the fringe benefits in the employees’ wages.
+For example, a GC doesn’t need to provide its employees with fringe benefits, as it may include the cost of the fringe benefits in the employees’ wages.
 Alternatively, if they provide more fringe benefits than are required, the excess funds spent on fringe benefits can be applied to the basic hourly rate.

 Although basic hourly wages and fringe benefits can be used to meet each other's requirements, they are treated differently for overtime.
 GCs must pay one and a half times the basic hourly rate for hours worked in excess of 40 hours per workweek.
 The fringe benefits are the same for straight and overtime time.

-Complying with the DBA on covered contracts does not relieve GCs from complying with executive orders and other federal regulations that provide workers protections, like the Fair Labor Standards Act (FLSA), which includes overtime and minimum wage requirements, and the Contract Hours and Safety Standards Act.
-Currently, an executive order requires that covered workers be paid a minimum of $17.20 per hour or the applicable wage rate, whichever is higher.
+Complying with the DBA on covered contracts does not relieve GCs from complying with executive orders and other federal regulations that provide worker protections, like the Fair Labor Standards Act (FLSA), which includes overtime and minimum wage requirements, and the Contract Hours and Safety Standards Act.
+At times, executive orders establish minimum wage rates for workers on jobs subject to the DBA, requiring that workers be paid the higher of the minimum wage in the executive order or the prevailing wage for their trade from the wage determination.
+These requirements may be included in the first part of the wage determination, so don’t just skip ahead to the prevailing wages for the trades you are looking for.
 GCs must also meet state and local minimum wage requirements.

 🔎 Dive deeper into prevailing wage laws in construction.